 Replacement storm windows mostly installed the outside exterior of a house over standard single pane windows.
 These are solid windows that do not open or close.
 By creating a solid seal they help to improve insulation in your home and protect it from outside elements.
 Storm windows utilize the frame currently used by existing windows.
-Storm window installation choices include aluminum, wood, and interior storm windows.

 Single pane windows let cool air in and warm air out more than any other window, which is why most homeowners like to replace windows.
 Storm windows are a great alternative to replacing windows.
 They are weather resistant, affordable, and energy-efficient.
 Storm window installation is pretty straight-forward and can often help maintain your existing windows.
 If you need to find local storm window installation near you, Modernize can help.